-Ham and Cheese Pull-Apart Bread with Gold Medal Flour
+Ham and Cheese Pull-Apart Bread

 As the name suggests you can just pull sections of the loaf apart, but I sliced into this one to show you how the ham and cheese ends up woven through the bread.

-Baked Apple Doughnuts with Gold Medal Flour – updated
+Baked Apple Doughnuts – updated

 It is that time of year again in Minnesota, when the weather goes from 90°F one day, to 48°F the next.
 It is bittersweet to lose summer, but we enthusiastically head into baking season.
 This time of year also brings the apples, glorious apples.
-This week alone I have made pie, fritters, waffles and these baked doughnuts with all the apple varieties I found at the farmers market.
+This week alone I have made pie, fritters, waffles and these baked doughnuts with all the apple varieties I found at the farmers market (or your favorite orchard).
 Baked Doughnuts?
 Many of you have requested a doughnut recipe that is not fried.
 I admit I was hesitant, since I am a doughnut fanatic and was afraid the baked version would be a poor substitute.
 I am, once again, thrilled to announce YOU WERE RIGHT!
 The baked apple doughnuts are tender, sweet and studded with pieces of tart apples.
 The trick is to coat the dough in lots of cinnamon sugar, then bake them so they are still soft on the inside and have a wonderful sugar crust on the outside.
 The Maple Glaze gives them an even more decadent feel, even though they are the healthy version of our favorite treat.
 You may never miss the fried version again, but if you are like me, you’ll make both.

 Baked Apple Doughnuts: